MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-connect-tools.md

 ---
-title: Dataset connectivity and management with the XMLA endpoint in Power BI Premium (Preview)
+title: Dataset connectivity and management with the XMLA endpoint in Power BI
 description: Describes how to connect to datasets in Power BI Premium from client applications and tools.
 author: minewiskan
 ms.author: owend